Last Updated on June 3, 2023 by Teemu Suomala

 The body is crafted from laminated wild cherry.
 Wild cherry has very well-balanced tonal characteristics; it is not too bright or too bassy.
 Instead, it sits right in the middle of the tonal spectrum and produces fantastic overtones.

-The slightly modified dreadnought body style helps to eliminate excessive boominess that often plagues other big-bodied acoustic guitars.
+The slightly modified dreadnought body style helps to eliminate excessive boominess that often plagues other big-bodied acoustics.
 Once again, this makes it a jewel to have while recording with a mic.

 It plays beautifully right out of the box with little to no tweaking necessary.
 This is due to the fact that it is an integrated set neck that is just as functional for tone as it is for structural integrity.